Cuis-Smalltalk/Learning-Cuis/LayoutTourPart2.md

 ![Cuis Window](LayoutTour/Cuis-6/Part-2/LayoutTour2_5.png)

-The reason this is called a Hierarchy Browser is that it shows a class nested with it parent class, its grandpatent class, and so on.
+The reason this is called a Hierarchy Browser is that it shows a class nested within its parent class, its grandpatent class, and so on.

 This lets one look at inheritance of methods, how each layer of class adds some capability or refinement to its parent, and what "send to super" does.
 More on this later.